 Will you tell me which trust (ILIT, SLAT, or CRAT) is right for me?

 You will want to work with an estate attorney to help you decide which trust is right for you.

-During our call, I confirm if you have created – or recently reviewed – your estate planning documents and beneficiary designations.
-We will also discuss other estate planning best practices – such as creating and sharing an Emergency Letter.
+During our call, I’ll ask whether you’ve created – or recently reviewed – your estate planning documents and beneficiary designations.
+We’ll also discuss other estate planning best practices, such as creating and sharing an emergency letter.

-For those investors looking for investment management, we suggest a gentleman who was Rick Ferri’s lead portfolio manager for over ten years when Rick was the owner of an investment company.
-If that’s the case, this manager then implements the investment plan we provide in the write-up, conferring with us as needed.
+For those investors looking for investment management, we suggest a gentleman who was Rick Ferri’s lead portfolio manager for over ten years while Rick owned an investment company.
+If you decide outsourcing your investment management is the right move, this manager then implements the investment plan we provide in the write-up, conferring with us as needed.

 Why do you charge $350/hour for custom strategies, such as tax-efficient fund placement?

 Starting with one flat fee means more people can access advice at a lower cost.
 This is better than charging a higher price to everyone, charging for advice that some don’t want or need.

 Not all clients need those additional services.
 Consider someone who has all their money in a tax-deferred account, for example.

 Also, some clients truly enjoy doing those spreadsheet exercises themselves, or would rather save the money.
 Those clients only need general guidance on doing those calculations themselves, which is included in the flat fee of $1,725.